czifan/unet.pytorch/README.md

 ### Data

-The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.
+The original dataset is from [EM segmentation challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.
 You can find it in folder .data/.

 ![images/input.png](images/input.png)